 Kramer's Best Antique Improver Worth Its Weight in Gold

 The best product I've found to rejuvenate furniture is Kramer's Best Antique Improver.
 It works great to bring life back to old furniture and cover nicks and scratches in woodwork, cabinetry, etc. It's not lemon oil or scratch cover; the literature says it works by re-moisturizing old wood.
-It's kind of pricey, about $14 for an 8-0z bottle, but worth it's weight in gold.
-Generally, you find it in flea markets and antique shops, and by now, it may be available on the web.
+It's kind of pricey, about $19.99 for an 8-0z bottle, but worth it's weight in gold.
+Generally, you find it online, flea markets and antique shops.

 Here is a recipe a friend gave me to renew a buffet I got from my mother.
 I am also going to use it on my cabinets this spring.
 I would think you would need ventilation.

 1/3 cup Turpentine